KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/book/setup/README.md

 1. [CodePen Account](https://codingandcocktailskc.gitbooks.io/coding-cocktails-the-tools/content/user-accounts/#optional-accounts)
    {% hint style='danger' %}
 Make sure to check your email and follow instructions from CodePen to complete the registration process.
-A completed registration provides access all the features we need for tonight's session.
+A completed registration provides access to all the features we need for tonight's session.
    {% endhint %}

 1. [Coding & Cocktails folder](https://codingandcocktailskc.gitbooks.io/coding-cocktails-the-tools/content/tips-directory-structure/)